9 Oct

 A woman with curly dark hair is laughing.Her face expresses genuine joy.
 She's wearing a white top with colourful butterfly prints and holding a mug.
 She appears to be in conversation with others, visible partially in the foreground.

 Join us in the conference barn for a warm welcome from your Big Day Out hosts, Aleks Sasin and Chris Wormwell.
-For the first hour, we’ll be all together for a thought-provoking Morning Assembly that will set the scene for the rest of the day.
+We’ll then get underway with our first session, AI for Paraplanners: Practical tools for better writing.

 A group of two men and one woman's are engaged in discussion.
 The central figure, named Sam, is gesturing while speaking.
 Participants wear name tags and casual clothing.
 The setting suggests a collaborative, informal workshop event.